Shibithiran/Global-store-Sales-Dashboard/Readme.md

 3\.
-Dashboard Report.docx → Detailed explanation of KPIs and business insights.
+Dashboard Report.pdf → Detailed explanation of KPIs and business insights.